Chart Color Schemes

 Robinvale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Robinvale has a high level of cultural diversity, with 44.7% of its population born overseas and 49.9% speaking a language other than English at home.
-Christianity is the predominant religion in Robinvale, comprising 54.2% of the population.
-Buddhism is notably overrepresented, making up 15.3%, compared to the Rest of Vic average of 2.4%.
-In terms of ancestry, 'Other' is the most represented group, at 25.9%, significantly higher than the regional average of 5.7%.
+Robinvale's population shows high cultural diversity, with 44.7% born overseas and 49.9% speaking a language other than English at home.
+Christianity is the predominant religion, comprising 54.2%.
+Buddhism is notably higher than the regional average, making up 15.3% compared to 2.4%.
+In terms of ancestry, 'Other' is substantially overrepresented at 25.9%, while Australian and English are underrepresented at 15.0% and 14.2% respectively.

 Frequently Asked Questions - Diversity